bangjayadih/hubot-inhumanity/README.md

 ## Usage

-`hubot cah q card`, to load a question (black) card `hubot cah draw` to draw asnwer (white) cards and fill in the blanks.
+`hubot cah q`, to load a question (black) card
+`hubot cah draw` to draw asnwer (white) cards and fill in the blanks.
-`hubot cah sets` will list the available packs. defaulting to use them all `hubot cah use <setindex>` will specify use of a single CAH pack.
+`hubot cah sets` will list the available packs. defaulting to use them all
+`hubot cah use <setindex>` will specify use of a single CAH pack.
 No support for multiple yet.